-Safety is the key to a positive learning environment.
-Parents are welcome to volunteer on campus and can do so by going through the district volunteer process.
-During the school day, all visitors must stop and check-in at the school office to receive a visitor's badge.
-Volunteers are required to have a TB test and be completely cleared through the district before they can volunteer.
-When the students are on the school grounds, the bell rings to inform them that it is time to line up.
-When the bell rings or whistle blows, students stop playing and "freeze", then walk to their classroom.
-This is to signify that playtime is over and it is time to go back into the classroom.
+Safety is our main concern during all recess breaks.
+When the bell rings or whistle blows, students stop playing and "freeze."
+This is to signify that playtime is over.
+At the second whistle, students line up at designated areas and are dismissed to their classroom.
 This has been an effective way to reduce injury from students running to line up after the bell.
 When a student is injured on the playground, students report to the school nurse's office or are brought there with assistance from staff members.
 In order to have fun while at school, it is important to first provide a safe, positive and orderly environment for all children to succeed.